Quick answer

 Which Registration Process Applies to You

-The route that applies to you determines which office handles your case and which documentation is required.
+EU/EEA/Swiss national, staying more than There is a specific legal window for completing address registration after arrival.
+The deadline and the consequences of missing it are covered in the Official Government Processes Guide.
 EU nationals have a simpler path — address registration triggers PESEL issuance automatically and EU residence registration is a single additional step.
 Non-EU nationals have a two-stage process: zameldowanie, then a separate PESEL application, then permit registration in the correct sequence.

 What You Need Before the Appointment